 - Any electronic items brought to school are at the students' own risk. - Once a student enters campus, cell phone use is not allowed.
 All phones must be kept off (not on silent or vibrate) and kept in the student's backpack or locker during the day.
 Students are not permitted to use their cell phones while in the restroom, locker room, or during break time.
-Electronic violations will be subject to Knights Honor points deductions as well as the consequences listed under cell phone violations. - Any visible cell phone is subject to confiscation. - In case of an emergency, or if a student feels ill, students must go to the office to place a telephone call.
+Electronic violations will be subject to Knights' Honor point deductions as well as the consequences listed under cell phone violations.

+- Any visible cell phone is subject to confiscation. - In case of an emergency, or if a student feels ill, students must go to the office to place a telephone call.
 Parents should not contact children via cell phone during school hours, but call the office, who will then notify the student.
-Cell phone violations will be subject to Knights' Honor point deductions as well as the consequences listed below. - First Offense a middle school student who uses a cell phone, has it on their person, or has it ring on campus in their backpack during school hours will have it confiscated and held for that day in the office, and their parents will be called. - Second Offense will result in the student being required to drop off his/her phone in the office upon arrival at school for two weeks, and then pick it up each day after school. - Repeated Offenses repeated offenses may extend the check-in/checkout of a student's phone up to a full school year at the administration's discretion. - If students need to contact parents after school, students must walk outside the campus gates to use their cell phone. - Students are not allowed to videotape or audio record during class time without teacher permission.
+Cell phone violations will be subject to Knights' Honor point deductions as well as the consequences listed below. - First Offense a middle school student who uses a cell phone, has it on their person, or has it ring on campus in their backpack during school hours will have it confiscated and held for that day in the office, and their parents will be called. - Second Offense will result in the student being required to drop off his/her phone in the office upon arrival at school for two weeks, and then pick it up each day after school. - Repeated Offenses repeated offenses may extend the check-in/checkout of a student's phone up to a full school year at the administration's discretion. - Students are not allowed to videotape or audio record during class time without teacher permission.
 Any student caught recording will have consequences as outlined under Major Conduct Violations. - Wrist watches (Apple/Smart Watches) with phone or cell capabilities fall under the same rules as cell phones and may not be worn in middle school, but must be placed in a backpack or locker. - Music devices including earbuds and headphones diminish the sense of community at GCMS and may not be used during campus hours.
 Exceptions will be made for student spectators watching sports events after school.